osisoft/PI-Adapter/Templates/Markdown Release Notes template-V1.md

 **PI System Explorer User Guide:** Provides an overview and explains the functions of the PI System Explorer interface.

-## Technical Support and Resources
+## Technical support and resources

 <!--*Provide a cross-reference to the Technical Support and feedback section.
 For example,*-->